ashmastaflash/cname-shovel/README.md

 # CNAME shovel
-In goes a list of URLs, out comes a list of CNAMEs for resources on those rendered URLs
+In goes a list of URLs, out comes a list of CNAMEs for hostnames found in the rendered URLs.

 ### Requirements